 Pricing is based on a monthly subscription model.
-A FREE volume tier and paid tiers are available on the Microsoft Translator API offer page on Windows Azure Marketplace or for Azure customers, through Azure Store.
+Both the FREE and paid monthly volume tiers are available on the Microsoft Translator API offer page on Windows Azure Marketplace or for Azure customers, through Azure Store.

 - 2M characters / month: FREE

-Pricing is based on a monthly period and you will automatically be billed every month until you cancel your subscription.
-A subscription month begins on the Subscription Start Date and a new subscription month begins on that same date the following month.
+Pricing is based on a monthly subscription period and you will automatically be charged at the beginning of each subscription month until you cancel your subscription.
+A subscription month begins on the Subscription Start Date and the next subscription month begins on that same date the following month.